Eugene T. Maleska: Puzzling career

 Before Maleska became crossword editor, The New York Times published dozens of crosswords that he had submitted as a freelance contributor.
 He became editor in 1977, replacing Will Weng.
 Besides numerous collections of puzzles, Maleska also published Maleska's Favorite Word Games and A Pleasure in Words, which included a chapter on constructing crossword puzzles.
 As an editor, Maleska preferred references from the classics to more familiar material.
 He often wrote famously mean rejection letters to aspiring constructors.
 In 1993, Maleska was succeeded by Will Shortz, who remains editor to this day.

 Personal life

-He married Jean (c.
-1915–1983) and had two children: Merryl Maleska Wilbur and Gary Maleska.
+He married Jean and had two children: Merryl Maleska Wilbur and Gary Maleska.
 Maleska married Annrea (Neill) Sutton on February 9, 1985, in Barnstable, Massachusetts.
 They divorced at some point and Maleska married Carol Atkinson as his third wife on March 11, 1992.
 Carol had previously been married.
 Maleska died in Daytona Beach, Florida in 1993 of throat cancer.
 He also had a home in Wareham, Massachusetts.